CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

       STOP
   ENDIF

-If you are using a CGNS library prior to version 3.1, this parameter will not be defined and you will need to rely on your compiler initializing all undefined values to 0 (not always the case) for this test to work.
+If you are using a CGNS library prior to version 3.1, this parameter will not be defined, and you will need to rely on your compiler initializing all undefined values to 0 (not always the case) for this test to work.

 .. warning::

-   **The following practice is not recommend!**
+   **The following practice is not recommended!**

-   If you have explicitly defined your default integers which are passed to the CGNS library as ``INTEGER*8``, or used a compiler option to promote implicit integers to ``INTEGER*8``, then you MUST compile the CGNS library with the same compiler option in order to promote implicit integers to ``INTEGER*8``.
-If you really must promote all integers to ``INTEGER*8`` in your code, and you are not able to compile the CGNS library with the same compilar options, then it is recommended that all arguments in the CGNS Fortran APIs should be declared as ``INTEGER(C_INT)`` if the corresponding argument in the C API is declared as an ``int``.
+   If you have explicitly defined your default integers, which are passed to the CGNS library as ``INTEGER*8``, or used a compiler option to promote implicit integers to ``INTEGER*8``, then you MUST compile the CGNS library with the same compiler option to promote implicit integers to ``INTEGER*8``.
+If you really must promote all integers to ``INTEGER*8`` in your code, and you are not able to compile the CGNS library with the same compiler options, then it is recommended that all arguments in the CGNS Fortran APIs should be declared as ``INTEGER(C_INT)`` if the corresponding argument in the C API is declared as an ``int``.